 Of course, that amount is better than nothing.
 But there are other cards that might align with your spending habits better.

-The Wells Fargo Propel American Express® Card, for example, offers 3 points per dollar spent on dining, travel and transit, gas station purchases and select streaming services.
-Plus, the card offers a sign-up bonus of 30,000 points if you spend $3,000 in the first three months.
+The Wells Fargo Propel American Express® card, for example, offers 3 points per dollar spent on dining, travel and transit, gas station purchases and select streaming services.
+Plus, the card offers a sign-up bonus of 20,000 points if you spend $1,000 in the first three months.

 Sure, the bonuses are not as generous as those from the Amex Blue Cash Preferred Card, and it doesn’t offer grocery store cash back – but the Wells Fargo Propel Amex card doesn’t charge an annual fee.